 We want to live healthily for many more years so we really can’t ignore this…AND, there are some really amazing benefits that we can gain from it, especially now we’re older, like…

-> Keeping the dog happy!…(just thought I’d throw that one in there, true though)
+- Keeps the dog happy!…(just thought I’d throw that one in there)

 Not to mention the serious stuff like lowering the risk of heart disease, stroke, breast and colon cancer, and Type 2 diabetes.

 And…just to make it a little harder for you to come up with excuses, I’ve collated some great videos to help you decide what might take your fancy…and what may be best for your level of fitness.

 Before We Start – Please Note:

 I don’t know what your age bracket is.
 You may be over that age and super fit.
 Or you may be less fit and dealing with some health issues.